taneishi/GlomerularSegmentation/README.md

 ## Evaluation

 Before performing the validation, we define the evaluation method.
-Assuming that the model generates a binary prediction mask similar to the mask for a given input image, for a patch in the validation set, we compare the predicted glomerular segmentation mask with the true mask corresponding to the patch of input given as annotation, and calculate *Dice coefficient*[Dice].
+Assuming that the model generates a binary prediction mask similar to the mask for a given input image, for a patch in the validation set, we compare the predicted glomerular segmentation mask with the true mask corresponding to the patch of input given as annotation, and calculate *Dice coefficient*[^Dice].
 Let $X$ be the predicted mask and $Y$ be the true mask of the annotation, Dice coefficient is determined by

 ```math
 \frac{2 \times |X \cap Y|}{|X|+|Y|}.
 ```

 Dice coefficient takes values between 0 and 1, and is 1 if and only if $X$ and $Y$ are perfectly matched.
 Dice coefficient is calculated for all patches and masks in the validation set and averaged to obtain the accuracy to be evaluated.

 ## Models

-We used *U-Net* as the model, which is a typical segmention model in *deep learning*, DL[Ronneberger].
+We used *U-Net* as the model, which is a typical segmention model in *deep learning*, DL[^Ronneberger].
 U-Net is a model based on the *convolutional neural network*, CNN, and is capable of segmenting images according to their semantic connections.

 The architecture of U-Net consists of two pathes: *encoder* and *decoder*.
 The encoder is the contracting path of capturing the semantic connections in the image while downsampling, and is implemented by the conventional convolution and *max pooling* layers.
 The decoder is a symmetric expanding path that combines semantic connections from image features to location information while upsampling, and is implemented by an end-to-end *full convolutional network*, FCN.

 ## Implementation in Python

 For training and validation of U-Net, we used an implementation in a DL package in Python, `PyTorch`.
-This implementation was based on by [Usuyama].
+This implementation was based on by [^Usuyama].

 ## Results